-Year 10 Visual Art is not a pre-requisite for the study of Senior Visual Art, however, it would give students a tremendous advantage in being able to work with the Senior Syllabus.
+Year 10 Visual Art is not a pre-requisite for the study of Senior Visual Art however, it would give students a tremendous advantage in being able to work with the Senior Syllabus.

 The study of Visual Art would suit students who enjoy experiencing varied media areas, collecting, analysing and organising information, and participating in an atmosphere of curiosity, inquiry and creativity.
 It is important to note that the study of Visual Art includes written assessment as well as practical assessment.
 Students need to be willing to build literacy skills in order to describe, analyse and interpret artworks.
-Visual Art complements the learning of Design, Drama, the Social Sciences, Information Technology and many other subjects.
-Studying Visual Art would be helpful if a student was considering careers in advertising, architecture, teaching, early childhood, fashion design, textile design, set design, photography, interior design, graphic design, illustration, museum or gallery directorship, to name a few.
+Visual Art complements the learning of Design, Drama, the Social Sciences, Digital Technologies and many other subjects.
+Studying Visual Art would be helpful if a student was considering a career in advertising, architecture, teaching, early childhood, fashion design, textile design, set design, photography, interior design, graphic design, illustration, museum or gallery directorship, to name a few.

 SEMESTER 1 SEMESTER 2 Unit Title 1.
 What is Visual Art?
 2. The Frames or Contexts 3.
-Object of Obsession Concept What is Visual Art?
-Explores the importance of art in our lives.
+Object of Obsession Concept What is Visual Art? explores the importance of art in our lives.
 Students explore various forms of art practice and investigate the agencies of the artist, artwork, art world and audience.
-The frames provide ways for students to look at artworks from different points of view.
+The Frames provides ways for students to look at artworks from different points of view.
 They are a way to understanding the connection between the agencies that surround an artwork.
-Students explore everyday objects and select one that will become their 'object of obsession'.
+Students explore everyday objects and select one that will become their 'Object of Obsession'.
 They research and evaluate the works of visual artists who have used mundane objects as stimuli for artworks, examining the qualities and styles of representation.
 Students examine the emotional, symbolic and conceptual nature of the works adapting ideas to their own work.
-Focus The importance of Visual Art Artistic practice The forms - 2D, 3D and time-based Artist Artwork Audience Personal Formal Cultural Contemporary Elements of Design Principles of Organisation Objects Signs Symbols Elements of Design Principles of Organisation Personal, Formal, Cultural and Contemporary frames of reference Still Life Media 2D - drawing, painting 3D - sculpture Time-based 2D - drawing, painting, printmaking 3D - concertina book, assemblage Time-based 2D - drawing, painting, printmaking 3D - ceramics, assemblage, wearable art Time-based Assessment Experimental making folio Digital responding folio Experimental making folio Digital responding folio Inquiry based making folio Written Report Examination
+Focus The importance of Visual Art Artistic practice The forms - 2D, 3D and time-based Artist Artwork Audience Personal Formal Cultural Contemporary Elements of Design Principles of Organisation Objects Signs Symbols Elements of Design Principles of Organisation Personal, Formal, Cultural and Contemporary frames of reference Still Life Media 3D - sculpture 2D-painting, 2D - drawing, painting, printmaking 3D - ceramics, assemblage, wearable art Time-based Assessment Experimental making and responding folio Experimental making and responding folio Experimental making and responding folio Written Report Examination